headswe/F2-PA/README.md

 * Move third-party scripts to seperate folder, from "PA".

-* Continue modification of gear scripts to reflect both normal PA ORBAT and to use ACE gear.
+* Continue modification of gear scripts both to reflect normal PA gear and to use ACE gear.

 * Possibly modify GUE/INS rifles/carbines, don't know much about OPFOR gear, so may be wrong setup.